Winter Garden Family Attorney, Practicing Family Law Only Since 2005

 We cover the courtrooms of the counties in the Orlando metropolitan area: Seminole, Oceola, Orange, Volusia and Lake.

 We urge you to read the Practice Area page or pages of this website that apply to your situation.
 This will help you decide what next steps to take and prepare the questions you should be asking of any family lawyer with whom you have an initial consultation.

 One of the most important things that attorney Mejias has learned from experience is the importance of keeping his clients informed about their cases.
 That is why he has made a public commitment on this website to return all phone calls and emails within twenty-four hours during business hours.

-At the free initial consultation, attorney.
+At the initial consultation, attorney.
 Mejias will listen to your case or potential case and ask you some questions.
 He will follow that with a road map of the actions he will take to resolve your cases in the most favorable manner possible by law.
 Lastly he will quote you his retainer fees for his service, which in almost every case will be a flat or fixed amount not dependent on the number of hours worked.
 You will know your total costs before paying or signing a contract for legal services.

 The Charming Little City With a Juicy Past